-The small amenity building serves all users, including forecourt customers, making it very busy.
-To counter this, there is a separate toilet block accessed from the car park, a handy feature which was designed-out of British motorway services 30 years ago.
+The small amenity building serves all visitors, including forecourt customers, making it very busy.
+To counter this, there was a separate toilet block accessed from the car park, a handy feature which was designed-out of British motorway services 30 years ago.
 The unusual layout makes visiting easier for forecourt users than those in the car park.

 In 2017, there was a plan to significantly extend the existing amenity building, adding a first story area for staff.
-There would be three food offers and an additional counter.
 This was granted planning permission.
 The new building started to open in early 2020, introducing Papa John's Pizza, and seeing a thorough refurbishment of the interior.
 There is now only a single toilet block, but the building now has two entrances.